Japan in September: A Wonderful Time to Visit For Tourists

 The climbing season typically runs from early July to mid-September, so September is a great time to climb the mountain when the weather is cooler and the crowds are smaller.

-Keep in mind that climbing Mount Fuji is a challenging activity that requires proper preparation and gear.
+Remember that climbing Mount Fuji is a challenging activity that requires proper preparation and gear.

 Much better from a distance.